Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Model and Definition

 \section{Model and Definition}

-We focus on interactive protocols between $n$ parties with quantum capabilities.
-They can communicate using pairwise quantum channels or a public broadcast channel for classical messages.
+We focus on interactive protocols between $n$ parties $\Pc_1,\cdots,\Pc_n$ with quantum computational power.
+They can communicate using pairwise authenticated quantum channels and a broadcast channel for classical messages.
 We work in the synchronous communication model where the protocol proceeds in rounds, and each message will certainly arrive at the end of each round.
-In addition, we consider the presence of a protocol observer who passively receives and records classical information from the broadcast channel all the time.
-The adversary can statically corrupt up to $n-1$ parties.
-Sometimes we consider the preprocessing model, which allows an input-independent trusted setup to be executed prior to the actual protocol.
+In addition, we consider the presence of a protocol observer $\Observer$ who passively receives and records classical information from the broadcast channel all the time.
+The adversary $\adv$ can statically corrupt a set $I \subset \{\Pc_1, \cdots, \Pc_n\}$ of up to $n-1$ parties.